henryzihaohuang/henryzihaohuang/README.md

 ### 🌱  Currently working on
-* Improving skills in GraphQL / Apollo Client
-* Protect Our Elders - Project on safeguarding elders in the Asian-Am community by providing volunteer chaperones on their commutes.
+* Protect Our Elders - Group project on safeguarding elders in the Asian-Am community by providing volunteer chaperones on their commutes.

 ### 👯 Recent projects
 * [Backpackr](https://backpackr-aa.herokuapp.com/)